 As adults, the cocks may also be recognized by having larger wattles than the female, and a somewhat larger helmet.
 Although physical characteristics may suggest the sex of an adult guinea fowl, sound is the sure way to determine the sex.

 Guinea fowl, are capable of short flights.
 When startled they burst into the air like a pheasant.
 During the day they eat, breed, nest and lay their eggs on the ground.
 Like chickens, Guinea fowl like to roost on some kind of perch during the night.
 People who raise them usually provide some kind of coop with roomy perches.
 This keeps the birds dry, warmer and safe from nocturnal predators such as owls, raccoons, skunks, foxes and possums.

 Guinea fowl are flocking birds so they need the company of others of their species.
 Three or four Guinea fowl is a minimally acceptable size flock size to make the birds comfortable and content.
 All members of the flock will establish a pecking order.

-Guinea offspring are called keets.
-For people who have never kept Guinea fowl it’s best to start with keets.
+For people who have never kept guinea fowl it’s best to start with keets.
 You’ll want to train your Guinea fowl to come to their coop each night and this is most easily done starting when they are keets.

-For complete information on how to successfully raise Guinea fowl keets, visit the Guinea Fowl International Association’s forum at: http://www.guineafowlinternational.org/forum/.
-Join the forum and you can ask specific questions and get knowledgeable responses quickly.
+For complete information on how to successfully raise Guinea fowl keets, visit the Guinea Fowl International Association’s website at: http://www.guineas.com.
+On their forum you can ask specific questions and get knowledgeable responses quickly.
 It’s an invaluable resource for the Guinea fowl keeper!